sphildreth/blackboard/README.md

-# Blackboard BBS
+# Blackboard

-A modern terminal-based BBS application built with .NET 8, inspired by classic BBS systems like Telegard, Mystic, and Renegade.
+A modern terminal-based BBS built with .NET 8, inspired by classic BBS systems like Telegard, Mystic, and Renegade.

 ## Phase 1 Implementation